 Our local, state and federal buildings need charm, as well.
-Although perhaps not the warmest of structures, a Government Building Designer is hired to bring appeal to all types of government buildings such as, libraries, courtrooms, schools, public transportation outlets, along with police and fire stations.
+Although perhaps not the warmest of structures, a Government Building Designer is hired to bring an appeal to all types of government buildings such as, libraries, courtrooms, schools, public transportation outlets, along with police and fire stations.

 Would you like to combine your career as an Interior Designer with your love for architectural history?
 If so, a specialization in the areas of restoration and preservation may be for you.
-This concentration requires an extensive knowledge of restoration etiquette and how to structurally maintain the integrity of the site.
+This concentration requires extensive knowledge of restoration etiquette and how to structurally maintain the integrity of the site.

 The field of restoration and preservation may also be broken down into several specialties.
-A Historic Residential Designer works with historical homes in the restoration process and are required to abide by guidelines to protect the homes inner beauty.
+A Historic Residential Designer works with historical homes in the restoration process and is required to abide by guidelines to protect the homes inner beauty.
 These types of homes are typically restored to their original splendor.

 The Landmark Design Preservationist works with re-designing the interior of a landmark to ensure the historical value is maintained.
 They must use the appropriate materials that relate to the time period, as well as, adhering to proper zoning regulations.

 A Museum Consultant will advise museum curators on the best backgrounds or environments to display vintage items or other artifacts.
 They provide the necessary information that relates to a specific time period to ensure that museum quality pieces are displayed historically accurate.